youngbryanyu/fudstops/README.md

-# Füdstops: Dining Recommendations for Students
+# Füdstops: Dining Recommendations for Students - Documentation

 A convenient and centralized spot for students to view menus & dining locations, rate items, save favorites, and receive personalized food recommendations!

-## Available Scripts
+## Workspace Setup

 ### Cloning the repository
 - Run `git clone https://github.com/yyu2002/fudstops.git` in your desired directory.
 - Optional: Run `npm install yarn` to install yarn as the package manager

+## Running the Application

 ### Starting the back end